Indus Valley Civilization:

 - Cave no. 33- Jagannath Sabha

-- Bagh caves: It is developed around 6th Century AD situated on Bagh river in Madhya Pradesh.
+- Bagh caves: It is developed around the 6th Century AD situated on the Bagh river in Madhya Pradesh.
 It has 9 Buddhist caves.

 - Junagadh Caves: It has a Buddhist cave.
-Three sites are found in Gujrat are Khapra Kodiya, Baba Pyare and Uparkot.
-Uparkot has 30-50 ft high citadel in front of prayer hall.
+Three sites are found in Gujrat are Khapra Kodiya, Baba Pyare, and Uparkot.
+Uparkot has a 30-50 ft high citadel in front of the prayer hall.

-- Nashik Caves: It is situated in Trimbak range of hills.
+- Nashik Caves: It is situated in the Trimbak range of hills.
 It has 24 Buddhist caves known as ‘Pandav Leni’.
-During 1st century AD, it belonged to Hinayana, later Mahayana sect had influence.
+During the 1st century AD, it belonged to Hinayana, later the Mahayana sect had influence.
 It is an excellent example of a system of water management.

 - Mandapeshwar Caves: It is located in Borivali, Mumbai.
 It is also known as Montperir caves.
 Brahmanical caves were later converted into Christian caves.

 There was a decline in the development of stupa during the Gupta period.
 Dhamek stupa at Sarnath is the finest example of this period.